UConn Expert Dr. Wizdom Powell on the mental health impact of Chauvin trialApril 21, 20212 min read

 An associate professor of psychiatry at UConn Health, Dr. Powell is an expert on the role of racism and gender norms in African American male health and healthcare inequities.
 Dr. Powell is available to speak with media about this topic – simply click on her icon now to arrange an interview today.

 Wizdom Powell, Ph.D.
-Director of the Health Disparities Institute and Associate Professor of Psychiatry at UConn Health
+Associate Professor of Psychiatry at UConn Health

 Expert on the role of racism and gender norms in African American male health and healthcare inequities.